Day 15: Ladder

-Design your own chest harness starting with a single column tie around the chest as the base for an horizontal structure.
+Design your own chest harness starting with a single column tie around the chest as the base for a horizontal structure.

-- Frictions are tight and compact with no undesired twist
+- Frictions are tight and compact with no undesired twists.

 - Is the tie symmetric?

-- Pull on the tie in different direction to measure it’s solidity
+- Pull-on the tie in different directions to measure its solidity.

-- Try different placement of wraps, what works best for the chest being tied?
+- Try different placement of wraps, what works best for the person in rope?

-- Try different designs with the shoulder rope (half hitch fish shape, twists or more complex frictions)
+- Try different designs with the shoulder straps (half hitch fish shape, twists or more complex frictions).

-- Try different positions of the arms when tying, notice that chest gets more narrow with the arms up
+- Try different positions of the arms when tying, notice that the chest gets more narrow with the arms up.

-- Try different starting point?
-Over the pectorals, or under the breasts, or at the waist?
+- Try a different starting point?
+Over or under the pectorals or at the waist?

 - Is the sensation more pleasurable when the wraps are tights or loose?
-Are there a parts of the body more sensitive than others, and it is better better to squeeze or to keep looser in these locations?
+Are there parts of the body more sensitive than others, and it is better to squeeze or to keep things looser in these locations?